miyaokamarina/environment-metadata-proposal/README.md

 ### The name

-**Environment Metadata**: LGTM, but probably there are better alternatives.
+**Environment Metadata:** LGTM, but probably there are better alternatives.

 ### How to work with async callbacks